Foundation for the Preservation of the Mahayana Tradition

 Lama Zopa Rinpoche advised that “the most beneficial thing to have peace and to stop the wars is reciting the Sutra of Golden Light.
 This is the most beneficial thing to bring peace, everyone should try to do this, no matter how busy they are, even to recite one or two pages, even a few lines.
 It is extremely powerful and fulfills all one’s wishes, as well as brings peace and happiness for all sentient beings, up to enlightenment.
 It is also extremely powerful for one’s own protection and for the protection of the country and the world.
 [It would be good for FPMT] to sponsor people to go to countries experiencing war or disasters and read this sutra.”

-Lama Zopa Rinpoche had also made a personal vow to preserve and propagate this sutra and it is his vision to translate all three versions of the sutra from Tibetan, making them available in as many languages as possible.
+Lama Zopa Rinpoche had also made a personal vow to preserve and propagate this sutra and it is his vision to translate all three versions of the sutra from Tibetan, making them available in as many languages as possible, these translations are well underway.

 Education Programs and Scholarships